Smol - Shop now

 5 customers mention "Testing"5 positive0 negative

-Customers find the book provides insights into standardized testing and what kids learn.
-They appreciate the good criticism of the testing culture and concrete suggestions for preventing readicide.
+Customers appreciate the book's insights on standardized testing and its concrete suggestions for preventing readicide.

 "...The book has concrete suggestions for preventing readicide.
 These include, guided tour - budget tour, topic flood, one pager,..."
 Read more